masonelmore/esi/docs/FactionWarfareApi.md

 > GetFwLeaderboardsOk GetFwLeaderboards(ctx, optional)
 List of the top factions in faction warfare

-Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday.  --- Alternate route: `/dev/fw/leaderboards/`  Alternate route: `/legacy/fw/leaderboards/`  Alternate route: `/v1/fw/leaderboards/`  --- This route expires daily at 11:05
+Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday.  ---  This route expires daily at 11:05

 ### Required Parameters